Heterogeneous water oxidation: Iridium oxide

 Iridium oxide (IrO2) is the industry standard OER catalyst used in polymer electrolyte membrane electrolysis due to its high stability.
 It was first proposed in the 1970s as an OER catalyst, and has been widely researched and implemented since then.

 Ruthenium oxide

 Ruthenium oxide (RuO2) shows some of the best performance as an OER material in acidic environments.
 It has been studied since the early 1970s as a water oxidation catalyst with one of the lowest reported overpotentials for OER at the time.
-It has since been investigated for OER in Ru(110) single crystal oxide surfaces, compact films, Titanium supported films.
+It has since been investigated for OER in Ru(110) single crystal oxide surfaces, compact films, and titanium supported films.
 RuO2 films can be prepared by thermal decomposition of ruthenium chloride on inert substrates.

 Spinel materials

 The spinel compounds are extremely useful in designing heterogeneous water oxidation catalysts.
 Generally these spinels are ofter coated over the carbon materials and reduced further to create oxygen vacancy in their lattice to enhance the water oxidation capabilities.